DorraBenLetayfa/VM-creation-KVM-linux/README.md

 - set a fixed IP for the machine
 - set a hostname
 - test ip + hostname
-- test machines can communicate with each other ping, nslookup(DNS is already configured)
+- test machines can communicate with each other ping

 # How to run playbook